sharanyaa23/hacking-tutorial/ethical-hacking/lesson-04.md

 - You can use this password to connect to the target network.
 Here's the proof of my Wifi Password.

   ![](../imgs/WhatsApp%20Image%202025-07-28%20at%2019.40.07.jpeg)

+## Configuring Wireless Settings for Maximum Security

+- So, far we have learned a number of techniques that hacker can use to gain access to networks, even if they use WPA and WPA2.
+If this happens, and a hacker manages to gain access to the computer it's game over.
+They will be able to run so much more powerful attacks, to spy on every single connected device, and potentially even gain full control, over these devices.

+- Always prefer WPA2 over WPA, and WPA over WEP.
+If you have the option to use WPA3, then use that instead of WPA2.
+- Make sure WPS is disabled on your access point.
+WPS is a feature that allows users to easily connect to a wireless network by pressing a button on the router, but it can also be exploited by attackers to gain access to the network.
+- Use a strong password for your wireless network.
+A strong password should be at least 12 characters long, and should include a mix of uppercase and lowercase letters, numbers, and special characters.
+- Use a unique SSID for your wireless network.
+Avoid using default SSIDs, as they can be easily guessed by attackers.